nicolas-carolo/houndsploit/README.md

 You can choose to show a particular suggestion for a given searched string.
 For each case you can also decide to use automatic replacement or not.
-It is possible to add new suggestions and delete the existing suggestions
+It is possible to add new suggestions and delete the existing suggestions.

 ## Documentation